kambanwait/funFactVueApp/README.md

 # Fun Fact Vue App

-A very simple Vue app that uses DaisyUI, TailwindCSS and Vite to display a 'fun fact'.
+A very simple Vue app that uses DaisyUI, TailwindCSS, Vite and Netlify to display a 'fun fact'.